GalaxyGorilla/exometer_influxdb/README.md

 * __precision__ = [n,u,ms,s,m,h] - sets the precision of the supplied Unix time values. `u` by default.
 * __tags__ - list of default tags for each data point.
 Here always is `host` which local host name by default.

 There is possibility to extend the default tags list which only has `host` by default.
-When you describe subscriptions list you can add tags to `Extra`.
-For example:
+Another possibility is is given by the `Extra` parameter of `exometer_report:subscribe/5` or via environment variables:

 ```erlang
 {exometer,